-Shareable is a nonprofit media outlet and action network that empowers people to share for a more resilient, equitable, and joyful world.
+Shareable is a nonprofit media outlet, action network, and consultancy that empowers people to share for a more resilient, equitable, and joyful world.
 We inspire social change by publishing stories, analysis, and tools in collaboration with our global partners.

 The Commons: Ensuring everyone can access and steward the commons, the source of our prosperity, well-being, and resilience.

 Sharing: We’re passionate about the transformative power of sharing which brings joy, increases productivity, builds community, distributes wealth equitably, and reduces environmental impact.

 Inspiration: The best stories, case studies, and role models inspire positive change.

 Action: We learn by doing, lead by example, and advance new leaders in the sharing community.

 Community: We are empowered by our commitment to our values, each other, and our community.